-The problem, then, is not any inadequacy of wealth, of which Canada has an abundance.
-It is the enormously unequal distribution of that wealth and its concentration in very few hands that has left large numbers of Canadians out in the cold.
-In this study, we have explored these distributional issues both at the horizontal (regional) level and at the vertical (quintile) level.
-Because the evidence points to these distributional issues as the key cause of financial insecurity in Canada, they are also the focus of this concluding summary chapter.
+The unequal distribution of that wealth and its concentration in very few hands has left large numbers of Canadians out in the cold and the debt levels of poorer households detracting from their financial security.
+In this study, we have explored the distributive issues of debt and financial security, both at the horizontal (regional) level and at the vertical (quintile) level.

-Households in Atlantic Canada experienced the fastest growth in debt in Canada during the six-year period between 1999 and 2005-the period between the two most recent Surveys of Financial Security.
-Indeed, the gap between debt growth (62%) and asset growth (35%) was larger in Atlantic Canada than in any other region.
-The region, therefore, now comprises a larger share of Canada's household debt than in 1999, while its share of national assets has declined.
-As a consequence, wealth continues to shift out of the region, maintaining a long-term trend in which Atlantic Canada has not shared fully in the increase in Canada's wealth.
-In 2005, Atlantic Canada accounted for 4.9% of the country's household wealth-down from 5.3% in 1999-even though it had 7.4% of the country's households.
+Households in Atlantic Canada experienced the fastest growth in debt in Canada over the first half of this decade.
+The gap between debt growth and asset appreciation was larger in Atlantic Canada than in any other region.
+The region, therefore, comprised a larger share of Canada's household debt in 2005 than in 1999, while its share of national assets declined.
+As a consequence, wealth continues to shift out of the region, continuing a long-term trend in which Atlantic Canada has not shared fully in the rise in Canada's wealth.